Asian (South Africa)

-In South Africa, Asian usually refers to people of South Asian ancestry, more commonly called Indians.
-They are largely descended from people who migrated to South Africa in the late 19th and early 20th century from British ruled South Asia.
+In South Africa, Asian usually refers to people of Indian and other South Asian ancestry, more commonly called Indian South Africans.
+They are largely descended from people who migrated to South Africa in the late 19th and early 20th century from British Raj.

 The "Indian"/"Asian" identity was codified by law under Apartheid as a race group.
-This term excluded other peoples from Continental Asia, including East Asians such as the Chinese, who were either classified as Coloureds or Honorary whites, West Asians (particularly the Lebanese and Syrians), who were originally classified as "Asian" until the early 1900s, and later as "white", or groups like the Cape Malays who have some degree of Southeast Asian ancestry, and were classified as a subgroup of Coloured.
+This term excluded other peoples from Continental Asia, including East Asians, such as the Chinese South Africans, who were either classified as Cape Coloureds or Honorary whites, West Asians (particularly the Lebanese and Syrians), who were originally classified as "Asian" until the early 1900s, and later as "white", or groups like the Cape Malays who have some degree of Southeast Asian ancestry, and were classified as a subgroup of Coloured.

 Indians

-There are more than 1 million Indians in South Africa, like the indians of Burma, most of whom are descended from indentured labourers who were brought into the country by the British Raj from India in the mid-19th century.
+There are more than 1 million Indians in South Africa, like the Indians of Burma, most of whom are descended from indentured labourers who were brought into the country by the British Raj from India in the mid-19th century.
 They were hired to work in sugar plantations or mines (especially coal) in the Colony of Natal (now KwaZulu-Natal).
 Traders, known as Passenger Indians also subsequently immigrated.
 Since 1994 however, there has been a steady trickle of immigrants from the Indian subcontinent.
 Most Indian South Africans live in KwaZulu-Natal, particularly in the cities of Durban, Pietermaritzburg and their surrounding areas.